arcmrt/NutriTech/README.md

        expo run:ios
        ```
      - For Android:
-       Note that you need Android Studio and an Android device emulator or download Expo Go to your physical device to scan the QR code.
+       You need Android Studio and an Android device emulator or download Expo Go to your physical device to scan the QR code.

        ```bash
        expo run:android